zaindewsi/tweeter/README.md

 ## <a href="https://tweeter-zaindewsi.herokuapp.com/" target="_blank">LIVE DEMO</a> (Please be respectful as your tweets will be visible to anyone who views the website!)

-Tweeter is a single-page Twitter clone that allows you to share your thoughts in 140 chracters or less.
+Tweeter is a single-page microblogging app that allows you to share your thoughts in 140 chracters or less.

 I built this app using HTML, CSS/SASS, JavaScript, jQuery and AJAX to render tweets on the front end.
 On the back end, I used Node and Express to run the server and handle the tweet database.